Soviet deportations of Chinese people: Arrests and deportation

 After times of massive arrests, there were only more than a thousand Chinese in Vladivostok.
 The Soviet authority stopped the search and detention for a month.
 After the Chinese who were sheltered by the Chinese Consulate all left the consulate, the Soviet authority restarted to search and seize the Chinese.
 As the Soviets had established tremendous checkpoints around the Chinese Consulate, the Chinese were unable to return to the consulate for help, which made almost all the Chinese in Vladivostok arrested.
 The second and third massive search-and-seizure operation arrested 2,005 and 3,082 Chinese respectively.
 On 7 May, the Chinese Consulate in Vladivostok reported 7 to 8 thousand Chinese in total under detention.
 The Chinese filled local prisons; the overcrowded prison, plus tortures during interrogation, often caused deaths.
 Most of the deported Chinese arrived in Xinjiang via Kazakh.
 According to Liushkov, it was estimated that 200,000 to 250,000 were repressed in the Russian Far East from August 1937 to June 1938, which accounted for at least 8% of the local population, a proportion much higher than for the Soviet Union as a whole.
 The removal of Chinese and Korean communities in the region also caused an irreparable loss in agriculture, as they were the most productive cultivators of the region.
 These contributed to the region's inability to fulfil its goal in the five-year plan.

+New Findings in 2025

+An Ethnographic Study: "Battling for Equality"

+The historian Jon K. Chang has recently published the most complete history and account of the Stalinist deportation of the Soviet Chinese, 1937-1939 based on Western (in English) and Russian/Soviet documents and recorded interviews (in Russian) conducted in the former USSR.
+This study is entitled, "Battling for Equality: East Asians in Imperial and Soviet Russia and the Soviet Chinese Deportation of 1937-39."
+Chang is also the author of Burnt by the Sun: The Koreans of the Russian Far East.
+His article demonstrated that some 19,000 Chinese in Russia were deported from 1937 to 1939 from the Russian Far East and Zabaikal regions to Almaty, Kazakhstan and Tashkent, Uzbekistan.
+After a brief stay in Central Asia, most of the Chinese were deported to Urumchi, China.
+Three to four thousand Chinese (and their descendants) remained in Almaty, Kazakhstan and in the Central Asia to 1991 according to Maria Kubasova, one of the Chinese survivors of the deportation.
+Chang spent four to eight months between 2006 and 2020 (approximately twelve years or so) conducting fieldwork and interviews (ethnography) in Russia, Ukraine, Uzbekistan and Kyrgyzstan.